sandervandorsten/sandervandorsten/README.md

 🏫 I have a background in Data Science and Machine Learning, and love to apply Software Engineering best practices into projects.

-🔭 I'm currently designing creating Data platforms according to a Data Lakehouse architecture in Azure and AWS.
+🔭 I'm currently  creating Data platforms according to Data Lakehouse architecture in both Azure and AWS.
 I'm incorporating a plethora of software tools to do so.

 🌱 I'm currently learning more about Terraform (tool) and the position of Analytics Engineering in the Modern Data Stack.
 You may find me at meetups like  [PyData](https://www.meetup.com/pydata-nl/), the [Digital Power Data Meetup](https://www.meetup.com/digital-power-data-tips-know-how/), the [Analytics Engineering](https://www.meetup.com/analytics-engineering/) sessions or at [Data Engineering NL](https://www.meetup.com/data-engineering-nl/).